 Skip to main content

-WIDER committee
+WIDER

-I am an Associate Professor in the Climate Dynamics group of the Mathematics and Statistics department, which I joined in 2017.
+I am a Professor in the Climate Dynamics group of the Mathematics and Statistics department, which I joined in 2017.
 My research is focused on high impact weather and climate in present and future climates in order to provide more robust information for adaptation and to improve climate resilience.
 My background is in physics and meteorology, and I came through my undergraduate degree believing that the lack of diversity was just the way it was.
 During my PhD I began to see more successful women and became committed to improving gender balance in my own discipline.
 In 2020 I took on the role of chair of the WIDER committee.
 My goal is to contribute to a culture of inclusion and celebrating diversity so that everyone can achieve their own ambitions.
 To achieve this, I am pleased that we have a diverse membership of the WIDER committee.

 I’m a Physicist (Theoretical Physics, Lancaster degree: First including History minor, PhD 1994 and CPhys), Lecturer in Mathematics at Exeter and science communicator.
 How we identify and work together in our STEM work is I believe really important for our departmental and university community.
 A wider collection of ideas that is part of our more inclusive focus helps enable career paths and opportunity.
 I'm the Diversity Champion for CEMPS, with a specific focus on enabling "Our voices in CEMPS".
 I'm also a professional member of the UK and Irelands Institute of Physics (IOP) as Chair for the Physics Communicators Group and co-opted to the Women in Physics Group.
 I am interested in data analytics and how we can better identify and explain physical phenomena (chaotic and regular) in the climate system, especially its impact to the biosphere.